-Widefido is a one-man software shop with a big aspiration: create software that makes a difference.
+Widefido is a small software shop with a big aspiration: create software that makes a difference.
 Widefido focuses hard work, dedication, and attention to detail into creating simple and easy to use software.
 Simply Simple Software.

 Who is behind Widefido?